1920 Ganja revolt: The following days

-The spies of Said Javadov, a staunch communist living in Ganja, used to run through the vineyards at night and inform the headquarters of the 11 th army about the places where the rebels gathered and the ammunition depots.
+The spies of Said Javadov, a staunch communist living in Ganja, used to run through the vineyards at night and inform the headquarters of the 11th army about the places where the rebels gathered and the ammunition depots.
 Because of their betrayal, Said and his spies were caught and shot by Sari Alakbar's men.

 On the night of 28–29 May, the rebels received information about the peace treaty concluded between Soviet Russia and Georgia.
 This was a big blow for the rebels.
 It was clear that no help would come from Georgia.
 The rebels had to rely only on their own strength.

 At 7 o'clock in the morning on 29 May, the units of the Red Army began to attack.
-The 178 th and 179 th regiments attacked in the northwestern direction of the city.
+The 178th and 179th regiments attacked in the northwestern direction of the city.
 Before entering the city, the Bolsheviks encountered resistance from the rebels.
 The forces attacking from the Armenian part, from the east of the city did not manage to reach the other side of the Ganja river.
 The Red Cavalry, advancing from the south of the city, was stopped by the rebels who had taken positions in the gardens and vineyards here.
 Despite their large numbers, the Bolsheviks could not break the resistance of the national forces.
-After repelling the first blows of the Bolsheviks, the rebels successfully launched a counterattack and attempted to encircle the 178 th and 179 th regiments.
+After repelling the first blows of the Bolsheviks, the rebels successfully launched a counterattack and attempted to encircle the 178th and 179th regiments.
 In order not to be encircled, these regiments of the Bolsheviks retreated with great losses.
 Riders of the 18th Cavalry Regiment under the leadership of Kuryshko were supposed to attack the city from the south and southwest, but due to strong resistance, they could not fulfill this task and retreated with heavy losses.
-The 180 th infantry regiment also tried to enter the city from the eastern direction with the help of Armenian units, but this attempt was prevented by the rebels.
+The 180th infantry regiment also tried to enter the city from the eastern direction with the help of Armenian units, but this attempt was prevented by the rebels.
 When the Bolsheviks tried to cross the overflowing Ganja River, they were fired upon by machine guns.
 As a result, dozens of Bolsheviks were drowned and shot dead.
 With the help of cannons, two machine gun divisions and partisans, it was possible to resist the Bolshevik forces until the end of the day.
 Captain Mirizade, the battalion commander, was heroically martyred during the fighting.